 A three month program combining these treatments along with steady adherence to the Regimen should eliminate acne in most people.

 Over 90% of our patients respond to our 3-Month treatment plan.
 But what about acne that seems to resist all efforts to defeat it?
 That’s time to evaluate allergies to products or foods.
 The most common allergy causing acne is to cow-milk and its products (whey and casein).
 Often, resistant acne disappears after a strict trial off of all cow-milk products (milk, yogurt, cottage cheese, cow-milk cheeses, ice cream, whey protein powders and all processed food containing whey or casein).
 This can be challenging because whey is packaged into so many processed foods.
 If cow-milk is not the culprit, consider a strict anti-inflammatory diet.
 If acne improves, foods can be added back in one-by-one over time.
 This can be difficult without help from a professional.
-We are happy to help– we trouble-shoot acne every day.
+We are happy to help-- we trouble-shoot acne every day.

 Accutane is a very effective drug for shrinking down the oil glands in the skin permanently, thus reducing or eliminating acne.
 However, Accutane is linked to a series of serious side effects, including bowel diseases like Crohn’s disease, liver damage, depression, and miscarriage and birth defects if taken during pregnancy.

 In fact, women of childbearing age are required to enlist in a special pregnancy prevention program before beginning Accutane treatment.
 More than 7,000 lawsuits have been filed against Roche Pharmaceuticals, which stopped making Accutane in 2009, but generic versions of isotretinoin are still available.
 There are newer low-dose protocols now, which may reduce the toxic side effects.
 Therefore, low-dose accutane can be an effective treatment for severe refractory acne.
-For all these reasons, we regard Accutane as a treatment of last resort.